Clotho-ex/Workit-Landing-Page-Project/README.md

 ### What I learned

-I learned how to add curves to seperate certain sections of the website.
-It creates a beautiful transition and looks cool.
+I learned how to add curves to separate particular sections of the website.
+It creates a beautiful transition and looks excellent.

 ```css
   .proud-of-this-CSS {